patrickmarcel/SQLWL-segmentation/readme.md

 **SQLWL-segmentation**

 Tools for segmenting a SQL workload into coherent explorations.
-If you wish to use the code, please cite the references below.
+If you wish to use the code, please cite one of the references below.

 **References**